 - 1 1/4 cups boiling water

 - 1 tbsp washing soda (use more for a thicker soap)

 - 10-30 drops lemon or orange essential oil (optional)

 Add grated castile soap to boiling water and stir until dissolved.
 Add washing soda and stir.
 Add liquid castile soap and stir.

-Let mixture cool, then add essential oils if desired.
-Transfer to a recycled soap dispenser (glass works best) and use as regular dish soap.
+Let the mixture cool, then add essential oils if desired.
+Transfer to a recycled soap dispenser (glass works best) and use it as regular dish soap.

 The soap mixture will harden as it sets if it’s too thick to pour, just add a tiny bit of warm water and shake it to loosen up.
 The amount of washing soda you use will affect how thick the soap gets, so you can adjust accordingly.

 This mixture will work with almost any dishwasher type and won’t leave any toxic chemicals or film covering your dishes.